markallen13/ExchangeRecordsMgmt/README.md

 https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx

-The user will need to update the configuration parameters defined in Settings.xml before using the module.
+The user will need to update the configuration parameters defined in Settings.xml (located in the module's root directory) before using the module.

 The module requires the Exchange Web Services library to be installed and available.
 You can download this package from: